dujushi/dujushi.github.io/_posts/2015-11-26-implement-show-more-button-for-a-task-list.md

 To limite page size, we only want to list a limited number of items at first.
 And then click Show More button to render more items.
 We can use partial view to reuse our code.
-In this example we will implement a simple task list.<!-- more -->
+In this example we will implement a simple task list.

 * Create show task action
 {% highlight c# %}